ZissisM/EnergyCrisis/README.md

  * HourlyFiguresSI.do: Generates 8-paneled country hourly profile figures (Figures S7-S38).

  * SITables.do: Generates data for the tables shown in Extended Data (EDF1, EDF2, EDF3) and SI section (S1 & S2).
+These are heavily edited later to format appropriately and make final tables.

  * redoShares.do: Used to re-calculate generation shares used for Figure 7 by making modifications to the denominator.

  * EU_TSO_clean.do: Used initially to clean hourly generation data and reformat it appropriately.

+ *Entsoe Pandas Client was used to download the data.
+This can be found here: https://github.com/EnergieID/entsoe-py

+ * Datawrapper.de was used for the construction of maps for the Figures with our estimated data from the above code.
+Powerpoint was used for visual modification and merging of images to create certain figures (i.e., Figure 5).